Terminus-Project/Terminus-Bot/README.md

 * HELP - Show help for the given command or a list of all commands.
 * SCRIPT - Show a description of the given script or a list of all scripts.

+### ICNDB

+Get jokes from the Internet Chuck Norris Database.

+Commands:

+* NORRIS - Get a joke.
+Optionally, include a first and last name to use instead of "Chuck Norris."

 ### IdleRPG

 Allows the bot to play Idle RPG and/or interface with an XML API to look-up